l-d-s/rankGap/README.md

 *t*-values— and generates within-condition ranks and the associated rank-gap statistics from their absolute values.

-Rank-gap statistics have *p*-value-like properties: they are (approximately) uniformly distributed when gene ranks are independent, and smaller-than-uniform when gene ranks are closer than expected by chance.

-Thus, the spike near 0 in the distribution indicates **greater-than-expected concordance in the ranks of (absolute) *t*-scores for a given gene across conditions**.
+Thus, the spike near 0 in the distribution indicates **greater-than-expected concordance in the gene ranks across conditions**.

-The histogram has been stratified by the signs of the *t*-scores, revealing that the excess concordance is driven by genes with the same signs in all 3 comparisons—i.e., either upregulated in all 3 MDEMs or downregulated in all 3 MDEMs.
+The histogram has been stratified by the signs of the estimated log fold-changes, revealing that the excess concordance is driven by genes with the same signs in all 3 comparisons—i.e., either upregulated in all 3 MDEMs or downregulated in all 3 MDEMs.

 As a measure of concordance, rank-gap statistics implicitly emphasize genes that are ranked high in any of the 3 conditions—that is, for which